trungpq163/efi-vostro3568/README.md

-# Dell Vostro 3568 EFI For MacOS
+# Dell Vostro 3568 EFI For MacOS Catalina
-- Support MacOS Catalina 10.15.1
-- Copy and paste EFI to use
+- Copy and paste Clover in EFI to using.
-- Not fix wifi and Card AMD R5 M420
+- Not fix wifi and Card AMD R5 M420.

 | Model     | Name    |
 | --------- | -------- |